nus-cs2103-AY2021S1/tp/docs/team/wincenttjoi.md

     * Updated documentation for the features `clear-i`, `clear-d`, `list-i`, `list-d` in v1.2
     * Added numberings, introduction, GUI annotated diagram, quick start installation guide video, FAQ in v1.3
     * Updated documentation for `add-i`, `add-d`, `help start` and `help summary`, `delete-i`, `delete-d` in v1.3
+    * Added/ Updated Installation Guide, How to Use OneShelf, User Interface sections.
   * Developer Guide:
     * Added introduction with target audience, purpose of document and summary of document
     * Added Use Cases and Manual Testing
-    * Updated UI Class Diagram and description
+    * Redesigned UI UML diagram
     * Updated Glossary
     * Provided description for all components before Diagrams and standardize Figure numbers
     * Added description for structures of `Item` and `Delivery`